 Among the leading voices in the minimalist movement the film visits with are: sociologist/author Juliet Schor, Zen Habit’s Leo Babauta, Becoming Minimalist’s Joshua Becker, neuroscientist/author Sam Harris, and Colin Beavan, aka “No Impact Man”.
 Each lends their experience living a minimalist life and delves into the environmental, social and psychological wake that is the result of compulsive consumerism.

-Reviews & Awards“A compelling subject to explore...takes a look at what it means to
+Reviews and Festivals“A compelling subject to explore...takes a look at what it means to

 radically scale down and de-emphasize the accumulation of ‘stuff’.”